DmitriBogdanov/GSE/README.md

 - **Dynamic & compile-time dimension support.** Similarly to Eigen [fixed-size & dynamic vectors](https://eigen.tuxfamily.org/dox/group__TopicFixedSizeVectorizable.html), all methods are templated on an optionally dynamic size, this means problems where dimension is known at compile time can operate entirely on the stack with no dynamic allocations.

-- **Type-safe passing of callables.** All callables in this library are passed as SFINA-restricted template parameters, this completely avoids the overhead of type-erased delegates such as `std::function` and allows compiler to properly inline callable arguments inside the solvers.
+- **Type-safe passing of callables.** All callables in this library are propagated as perfectly-forwarded SFINA-restricted template parameters, this completely avoids the overhead of type-erased delegates such as `std::function` and allows compiler to properly inline methods inside the solvers.

 - **SIMD support.** By the virtue of using Eigen backend we can fully benefit from its [vectorization capacity](http://eigen.tuxfamily.org/index.php?title=FAQ#Vectorization) without mudding the source code with intrinsics.
 As of 2025 Eigen supports SSE, AVX, AVX2, AVX512, AltiVec/VSX, ARM NEON and S390x SIMD.